 Generating SPARCS … Sustaining Passion, Ambition and Resolve for Career Success

-SPARCS … a youth technology development program for female high school students in Minnesota
+SPARCS … a youth technology development program for female middle and high school students in Minnesota

 SPARCS is designed to help students:

 - increase awareness and understanding of information technology (IT) career opportunities